freeCodeCamp/guide/src/pages/articles/miscellaneous/backend-file-structures-in-angular/index.md

 ---
-title: Backend File Structures In Angular
+title: Backend File Structures in Angular
 ---
 Your app's backend api that interacts with your database is located in **/server/api**
 Let's take a look at **/server/api/thing**: